JohnnieWalked/cybernet/README.md

 # CYBERNET

-**"CyberNet"** is a custom web messanger app developed with Next.js  and Auth.js in "*Cyberpunk 2077*" style.
+**"CyberNet"** is a custom web messenger app developed with Next.js  and Auth.js in "*Cyberpunk 2077*" style.

 ---